ikold/Unity-Component-Bind/README.md

 ```

 Binding is done on editor updates and the component needs to be serialized to work in the standalone build.
-It basicly works the same way you would expose a field in the editor and manuly set the reference in the inspector.
+It works the same way you would expose a field in the editor and manually set the reference in the inspector.

 Binding can be also done to the components from a parent or child (e.g. `[ComponentBind(ComponentSource.Parent)]`).
-By default binding will fail and log error if there multiple gameObjects with the desired component.
+By default, the binding will fail and log an error if there are multiple gameObjects with the desired component.
 It can be reduced to a warning and binding to the first found component by setting `strict` parameter to false (e.g. `[ComponentBind(ComponentSource.Child, strict: false)]`).